The Brightest 3157 LED Bulbs in 2023

 BRIGHTEST BUDGET

-The Alla Lighting 3157 LED bulbs are an excellent budget choice.
-Up to 2,800 lumens per set for exceptional brightness.
+The Alla Lighting 3157 LED bulbs are a superb budget-friendly option.
+Offering up to 2,800 lumens per set, they don’t compromise on brightness.

-In the projector test, the Alla Lighting 3157s delivered an initial rating of 1,001 lux, only 52 lux behind the Lasfit 3157 LEDs.
+In the projector test, the Alla Lighting 3157s churned out a respectable initial reading of 1,001 lux.
+This was only 52 lux shy of what the Lasfit 3157 LEDs managed.

-The beam pattern wasn’t quite as accurate, either.
-The common weak spot in the lower middle was more obvious.
-These bulbs have a low cut-off point, and that’s why there’s hardly any fuzziness or scattering, and the beam is well-balanced on each side.
+I also noticed that the beam pattern wasn’t as precise.
+A common weak spot in the lower middle was more noticeable.
+Yet, thanks to a low cut-off point, there was minimal fuzziness or scattering, and the beam was well-balanced on both sides.

 Color Temperature

-I like the Alla Lighting 3157 LED bulbs over the Lasfits because they come in cool white at 6000 Kelvins.
+I personally lean towards the Alla Lighting 3157 LED bulbs over the Lasfits as they emit a cool white light at 6000 Kelvins.

-Their versatility is excellent, allowing you to use them as reverse lights, brake lights, signal lights, or DRLs.
+I found their versatility to be fantastic.
+You can use them as reverse lights, brake lights, signal lights, or daytime running lights.

-Each unit has 33 5730 LED chips to ensure intense brightness and that very even beam pattern.
+Each bulb is packed with 33 5730 LED chips, accounting for their intense brightness and the very even beam pattern.

 Installation

-However, I experienced hyper-flashing in my Toyota, so I had to install a decoder.
-This is a common challenge with replacement LEDs.
-See more about why in the information at the end of the reviews.
+However, I did run into hyper-flashing with my Toyota, which required me to install a decoder.
+This issue is pretty common with LED replacements, and I’ve discussed it more in the latter part of the reviews.

 Durability and Longevity

-These 3157 LED bulbs are IP67 rated for water dustproof.
-I got caught out in a storm, and they performed exceptionally well.
+The 3157 LED bulbs come with an IP67 rating for water and dust resistance.
+I had the chance to test them out in a storm, and they held up brilliantly.

-Customers have praised these bulbs for their exceptional brightness and efficient cooling system.
-Additionally, their longevity has been noted.
+Reviewers have heaped praise on these bulbs for their exceptional brightness and efficient cooling system.
+Their longevity is another feature that has drawn positive remarks.

 Pros